wadewegner/salesforce-dx-pipeline-sample/README.md

 2. Install the Salesforce CLI.

-3. Log into the three orgs you'll use with the Salesforce CLI and give them alias:
+3. Log into the three orgs you'll use with the Salesforce CLI and give them aliases:

     - Dev Hub : "HubOrg"
     - Staging Org : "TestOrg"